Economic Development

 Building dignity . . .

 The people living in rural communities survive on sustenance farming, trying to scratch out an existence by growing some food to feed their families.
-ISA Economic Initiatives empower our friends to develop sustainable financial independence, community development, and dignity.
+ISA Economic Initiatives empower our friends to develop sustainable financial independence, community cooperation, and dignity.

 ISA .
 PO Box 134 .
 Hebron, KY 41048 .
 859.938.9070 contact@internationalstrategicalliances.org